kehitysto/coaching-chatbot/doc/bugs.md

 it work when you write "vaihda nimi"
 same happens if you write "lisää ikä" or "lisää paikkakunta"

-### all the time: when you change your job like this
->user: "vaihda ammatti muurari"
-bot: @CONFIRM_JOB
-bot: "parin etsijät näkevät sinut..."

 ### before "etsi pari" sets weird things on name
 >user: "vaihda nimi"
 bot: "kerro nimesi"